schinwald/express-otter/README.md

 /** ./src/routes/pets/[pets].js */

 import express from 'express'
-import { generateURL } from 'express-autorouter'
+import { generateURL } from 'express-otter'

 /** Used to generate the URL when registering routes */ const url = generateURL()